StinkyDubeau/hogs-api/API Documentation.md

 ```

 ## Load a leaderboard with `get("/api/scores")`.
 Usage: Download an array of scores filtered per your request.
 The resulting array will be in descending order sorted by points unless otherwise specified with key `sort_by`.
+Specify `rows: x` in the body of your request to limit the number of responses you get from the server.
+By default you will be limited to 100, but you can override this by specifying a higher number in your body.

 ### Narrowers: